 Every state maintains a record of someone’s criminal past.
 These state databases are all linked and you can track criminal histories from other states.
-Go to the Langlade County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more complete search.
+Go to the Langlade County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will get a listing of all the arrests, charges, or convictions for crimes, which include:

 - Violent crimes including assault, battery and murder.

 - Theft, breaking and entering.

 But, when you do a criminal records check, in most cases will not discover if that person has had any:

 - Drivers license suspended or revoked.

 - Any accidents.

 - Parking Tickets.

 - You have to be over the age of 21.